idreamson/idreamson/README.md

 - 👋 Hi, I’m @idreamson
-- 👀 I’m interested in coding and earning new technologies
+- 👀 I’m interested in coding and learning new technologies
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on analytics
 - 📫 How to reach me dev.will66@gmail.com